-Sharon Olson‘s book Will There Be Music is forthcoming (February 2019) from Cherry Grove.
+Sharon Olson‘s book Will There Be Music came out in early 2019 from Cherry Grove.
 Her previous book The Long Night of Flying was published by Sixteen Rivers Press in 2006.
 A retired librarian from California, she currently lives in Lawrenceville, New Jersey where since 2015 she has been a member of Cool Women Poets critique and performance group.
 She has also been a member of the Guilford Poets Guild since 2008.
 You can see more of her writing on her blog Slopoet Tells All.

 Jen Payne is inspired by those life moments that move us most — love and loss, joy and disappointment, milestones and turning points.
 She enjoys writing about our relationships with each other, with our natural world, and with our innate creativity.
-Jen has published two books, LOOK UP!
-Musings on the Nature of Mindfulness (2014) and Evidence of Flossing: What We Leave Behind (2017).
+Jen has published three books, LOOK UP!
+Musings on the Nature of Mindfulness (2014), Evidence of Flossing: What We Leave Behind (2017) and its companion artbook FLOSSING (2019).
 Installations of her poetry were featured in exhibitions at the Arts Council of Greater New Haven and Kehler Liddel Gallery (New Haven), and her work has been published by The Aurorean, Six Sentences, the Story Circle Network, WOW!
 Women on Writing, and The Perch, a publication by the Yale Program for Recovery & Community Health.
 Jen is a member of the Guilford Poets Guild and the Connecticut Poetry Society.
 You can find more of her work at www.randomactsofwriting.net.

 Elizabeth Possidente, MA has returned to poetry after many years of jotting on envelopes, paper scraps etc while she worked as a Creative Arts Therapist and raised a family.
 She has published articles in her field and in the Connecticut River Review.
 She is a member of the Guilford Poets Guild.